c0d5x/py3-example-app/README.md

 # py3-example-app
-Python App for showing Arguments and Environment
+Python App for showing Arguments and Environment lists in container apps